Introduction

 Our

-school site operating with full wireless coverage to support our students’
+schools site operating with full wireless coverage to support our students’

 Parents/Caregivers are also asked to consider purchasing the following accessories:

-- We recommend volume restricted headphones
+- We recommend volume restricted headphones (not earbuds)

 - Installing the apps that have been outlined in the MSSC Suggested Apps List